+July 2022

+Copyright and Attribution

-Copyright We have tried to take care to note the source of quotes and image sources, and these obviously belong to their original authors and creators.
-For original work herein, please give appropriate credit to Ruth Malan, provide a link to this material, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests we endorse you or your use.
+Since this is teaching material, we weave together quotes and references to work by others.
+We have tried to take care to note the source of quotes and image sources, and these obviously belong to their original authors and creators.

+Attribution For original work herein, you must give appropriate credit, provide a link to this material, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 Technical Leadership Masterclasses See ruthmalan.com for schedule and more information.

+Upcoming:

-Upcoming remote masterclass: December 7 and 14, 2021, at 10AM - 1PM ET (4PM - 7PM CEST) discourse (n.): late 14c., "process of understanding, reasoning, thought,"
+September 15 and 22, 2022, at 10AM - 1PM Eastern Time (4PM - 7PM CEST) discourse (n.): late 14c., "process of understanding, reasoning, thought,"

-Image: by Randall Monroe, https://xkcd.com/657/ The XKCD 657 narrative map is used to suggest (but only loosely and figuratively; there's no intended or hidden meanings to be found by looking for parallels) we're all unfolding our own story, and our journeys through this masterclass, and through this space are all going to be unique, and challenging, and will have some familiarity and surprises.
+Image: by Randall Monroe, https://xkcd.com/657/ The XKCD 657 narrative map is used to suggest (figuratively) we're all unfolding our own story, and our journeys through this space are unique, and challenging, and this class will have some familiarity and surprises.
 The slider is just a reminder of where we are.
 Now, we're at a beginning.
 Setting the scene.
 But not the beginning.
 We bring so much to this.
 The territory we span here, is vast.
 Choices had to be made.
 This is one path.
-"The map is not the territory," Snicket's chaperon advises him.
+"You are your own stories." -Toni Morrison "The map is not the territory," Snicket's chaperon advises him.
 "That's an expression which means the world does not match the picture in our heads." - Lemony Snicket, Who Could That Be at This Hour?
-Setting the Scene Leadership and Systems Landscape of Leadership
+This workshop combines concepts (in this book), conversation (among us, and ideas) and practice (But what's) the Agenda?